 Notable mesothelioma-related events include:

-• International Asbestos Awareness and Prevention Conference: This annual event has taken place since 2005.
-Doctors, advocates, and politicians give presentations on the latest findings related to asbestos exposure, mesothelioma, and prevention efforts.
+- International Asbestos Awareness and Prevention Conference: This annual event has occurred since 2005.
+Doctors, advocates, and politicians present the latest findings related to asbestos, mesothelioma, and prevention efforts.

-• International Symposium on Malignant Pleural Mesothelioma: This two-day conference will be held on October 17 and 18, 2024, in Chicago.
-Presenters will highlight new studies on diagnosing and treating pleural mesothelioma.
+- International Symposium on Malignant Pleural Mesothelioma: This conference is typically held in October each year.
+Presenters highlight new studies on diagnosing and treating pleural mesothelioma.

-• Mesothelioma Awareness Day: September 26 is Mesothelioma Awareness Day.
-This day is used to spread awareness about mesothelioma and raise funds for cancer research.
+- Mesothelioma Awareness Day: Held on September 26, Mesothelioma Awareness Day spreads awareness and raises funds for cancer research.

-• Miles for Meso: Held at the end of September annually in Illinois, this 5k race and 3k fun run or walk has raised nearly $1 million for mesothelioma research to date.
+- Miles for Meso: This 5k race and 3k fun run or walk is held at the end of September each year and has raised nearly $1 million for mesothelioma research.

 By attending these events, you and your family can help make a difference and connect with others affected by this cancer.

-U.S. veterans or civilians fighting mesothelioma deserve as much support as possible.
-If you or a loved one has an asbestos-related disease, the Mesothelioma Veterans Center may be able to help you.
+U.S. veterans and civilians deserve support after a mesothelioma diagnosis.
+If you or a loved one has an asbestos-related disease, the Mesothelioma Veterans Center is here to help.

-We connect civilians and veterans with mesothelioma to:
+We can connect civilians and veterans with mesothelioma to:

-• Compensation typically worth $1 million or more
+- Compensation worth $1 million or more on average

-Call (877) 450-8973 now or get our Free Veterans Packet to see all the ways we can assist you on your cancer journey.
+Call (877) 450-8973 now or get our Free Veterans Packet to see how we can assist you on your cancer journey.

 Mesothelioma Support for U.S. Veterans FAQs